vibeus/vibe-website/content/about/_index.md

 hello:
   title: Hello world, we’re Vibe.
   body: |
-    Vibe was created so that our global team could work better together.

-    We were all feeling the strain of working with team members across different locations.
+    Vibe was founded in 2016 by former Microsoft developers looking for a better way to collaborate globally.

-    Even with video conferencing, productivity and workflow apps, and a commitment to a distributed team, it was difficult to accomplish what could be done simply face-to-face.
-We still felt disconnected.
+    Even with video conferencing, productivity and workflow apps, and a commitment to a distributed team, it was difficult to accomplish what could be acheived simply when face-to-face.
 We knew that there had to be a better way.
 So we built Vibe.

+    Headquartered in Seattle, WA, Vibe is fully funded and has 35+ employees.
   cta:
-    title: Read more →
+    title: Read more, from Vibe CEO Charles Yang →
     url: /blog/we-are-vibe/

 team: